| The

 of complex release techniques, Kegal Gyrotonics, Butoh,

-improvisation, martial arts and modern dance, Bindler's
+contactimprovisation, martial arts and modern dance, Bindler's

 unique vocabulary incorporates a wide range between subtle,